This guide will help you find the library resources you need for your assignments in WGS 200.

-- To find a nice comparison of men's wages to women's wages, follow this path:
+- To find a nice comparison of men's wages to women's wages, including wage gaps, follow this path:

-- www.bls.gov > Subject Areas > Employment > Worker Characteristics > Demographics > Women > Annual Report: Highlight of Women's Earnings > 2011
+- www.bls.gov > Subject Areas > Employment > Worker Characteristics > Demographics > Women > Annual Report: Highlights of Women's Earnings

 - Note than many of the statistics cited on the Women's Bureau site come from the Bureau of Labor Statistics on Women Workers (http://www.bls.gov/bls/cpswomendata.htm).
 Use this Women Workers page to get familiar with the data available.
 Many of the reports and tables on this page can help you with your assignment.

 - Here are some very interesting statistics about women at work: http://www.bls.gov/spotlight/2011/women/

 3. OCCUPATIONAL EMPLOYMENT STATISTICS: There are two places to find detailed salary information for your occupation, including salaries by state and ranges of salaries for entry level to advanced workers

 Search the U.S. Bureau of Labor Statistics web site (http://www.bls.gov) for information about education background, skills, work environment, and similar occupations.

 - Scroll down and look for the "Career Information" box.
 Search the "Occupational Outlook Handbook" for your profession.
 If you're not finding it, try a more generic term.
 For example, if you're having trouble finding "cardiologist," try "physician" or "surgeon" instead.